9erson/bytebles/courses/First Byte at Python/Lesson 4 - Loops.md

 # Introduction

 Loops are an essential tool in programming that allow us to execute a block of code repeatedly.
-Without loops, we would have to manually repeat the same code multiple times in order to achieve the same result.
+Without loops, we would have to manually repeat the same code multiple times to achieve the same result.
 For example, in a user authentication system, we might have to check the user's credentials multiple times until they are authenticated.
 Without loops, this would require us to write the same code multiple times, which can be inefficient and error-prone.

 Here's an example of what the code for user authentication might look like without using loops: